 Source: gov.uk

-Within the plans include a change in the way passengers can claim compensation for delays.
-Instead of needing to meet a certain threshold before claiming, passengers would now be able to claim for compensation based on the length of the delay.
+The plans include a change in the way passengers can claim compensation for delays.
+Instead of needing to meet a certain threshold before claiming, passengers would now be able to claim compensation based on the length of the delay.

-The latest plans are set to ensure wheelcair users and mobility scooters recieve the full amount of compensation owed for any damage caused to their equipment during a domestic UK flight.
+The latest plans are set to ensure wheelchair users and mobility scooters receive the full amount of compensation owed for any damage caused to their equipment during a domestic UK flight.

 Hopefully, these changes will give disabled people and people with limited mobility greater trust in airlines and therefore more independence to travel around the UK by air.
 With accessibility on UK railways also under review in the next few years, it’s clear that great steps are being taken to ensure travel within the UK is a more accessible experience for all.